aws-samples/sample-fixed-schema-response-mcp/fixed_schema_mcp_server/docs/ADDING_SCHEMAS.md

 # Adding New Schemas Guide

-This guide explains how to add custom schemas to the Fixed Schema Response MCP Server to support new types of structured responses.
+This guide explains how to add custom schemas to the Generic Schema MCP Server.
+With the new architecture, adding schemas is incredibly simple - just drop a JSON file and restart!

 ## Overview

-The MCP server uses JSON schemas to define the structure of responses.
+The Generic MCP server automatically loads JSON schemas and creates corresponding tools.
 Each schema consists of:
-1. **Schema Definition** - JSON file defining the response structure
+1. **Schema Definition** - JSON file defining the response structure (this is all you need!)
-2. **Tool Function** - Python function that uses the schema
+2. **Automatic Tool Generation** - The server creates tools automatically
-3. **Configuration** - Adding the tool to MCP client configurations
+3. **Optional Configuration** - Add the tool to MCP client autoApprove lists

+**No code changes required!** The server handles everything automatically.

-## Step-by-Step Process
+## Simple Step-by-Step Process

-### Step 1: Create a Schema File
+### Step 1: Create a Schema File (That's It!)

 Create a new JSON file in the `fixed_schema_mcp_server/test_config/schemas/` directory.